THE KITCHEN GARDEN AT WALMER CASTLE

 As part of the £2.3m project currently underway at the castle, aiming to revive parts of Walmer's historic pleasure grounds, major improvements have been made to the Castle's visitor facilities.
 Now open, the brand new glasshouse cafe allows visitors somewhere to sit and enjoy the Kitchen Garden whatever the season.

 Strolling the gardens at Walmer can help you work up quite an appetite.
 Luckily, the castle tea room offers hot lunches, sandwiches, snacks and home made cakes to refuel and get you ready for more exploring.

 Benefitting from the produce of the kitchen garden, our caterers freshly prepare seasonal dishes to liven up our menu, and ensure we always have something new and exciting for you to try.
 Growing our own produce provides the added benefits of fresher ingredients and a positive environmental impact through reduced food miles.

 Sunday lunch is a popular feature at the castle tea room, and a variety of roasts, including vegetarian options, are available to enjoy on select weekends.
-Visit our Facebook page for updates on what's in season and on this weekend's menu.

 The Glasshouse Café

 The new Glasshouse Café is now open at Walmer, allowing visitors to enjoy refreshments in the beautiful setting of the Kitchen Garden.
 Relax and sample a selection of sandwiches, snacks and afternoon teas, and enjoy the opportunity to taste the very produce that can be seen growing just metres away.

 From spring sowing to autumn pumpkins, discover the best of Walmer's growing season.

 Enjoy the Queen Mother's Garden, gifted to Queen Elizabeth the Queen Mother for her 95th birthday.